MusicDataset/md_homepage/content/musics/p/PartitaNo.6inEMinor(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Partita No. 6 in E Minor (1)
+title: Partita No. 6 in E Minor (1)
 description: This is the description for Partita No. 6 in E Minor by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]